In today´s post I will share with you an easy guide on how to move your site from HTTP to HTTPS.

 Backup Your Website

-As a security measure before switching your site to HTTPS we recommend making a full backup of your website.
+As a security measure before redirecting your site to HTTPS we recommend making a full backup of your website.

 If you have cpanel you can perform a full backup there.